HOME

 minefumi

 Thank you for your super fast edition.
-I leaned it’s better to say “Church” in lower case like “church.”
+I am happy to learn it’s better to say “letters” than “alphabets.”

 ★★★★★